linkwarden/linkwarden/README.md

 Linkwarden has been completely rebuilt and redesigned from ground up, so pretty much the only thing it has in common with its predecessor is the idea behind it - bookmark management.

 **What happened to the old version?**
-We highly recommend that you don't use the old version because it is no longer maintained and has far fewer features.
-However, if you still want to check it out, we've forked the old version from the current repository into [this repo](https://github.com/linkwarden/linkwarden-old).
+We've forked the old version from the current repository into [this repo](https://github.com/linkwarden/linkwarden-old).

 </details>